Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/schema-creation.md

 ## Commerce

-The AEP Edge extension automatically collects application and environment details for each experience event.
-As a result, you need to focus only on the Experience Event Commerce Details mixin.

 The [Experience Event Commerce Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-commerce.schema.md) mixin defines a `Commerce` object and a `ProductListItemsItem` object.
 The `Commerce` object lets you specify which actions are happening in a list of `ProductListItemsItem`s.

 ### Commerce actions